Singulars2021/singusaurus/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## Doc style guide
+The style guide has been defined in this [issue](https://github.com/Singulars2021/singusaurus/issues/15).

 ## Deployment

 ```console